-LSU softball handles Louisiana Tech
+LSU softball handles Louisiana Tech in 9-1 victory

 Latest Weather Blog

-LSU softball handles Louisiana Tech
+LSU softball handles Louisiana Tech in 9-1 victory

 BATON ROUGE - The LSU softball team won another mid-week game by run-rule on Tuesday night.